microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 #### SyncSpawnTestSphere.cs
 Class that demonstrates a custom class using sync model attributes.

+#### UserNotifications.cs
+Used to demonstrate how to get notifications when users leave and enter room.

 ### [Tests](Tests/Scenes)
 ---
 Tests related to the sharing features.
 To use the scene: